Still On The RoaD

 Bob Dylan

 No I can't.
 But this here song's a good example.
 I learned it from a farmer in South Dakota.
 An err he played the autoharp.
-His name was Wilbur, live outside of Sioux Falls, when I was visiting people and him.
+His name is Will Burton, live outside of Sioux Falls, when I was visiting with people on him.
 Heard him do it an …., I was looking through a book sometime saw the same song and remembered the way he did it.
 So this is the song. <plays The Girl I Left Behind>

 Oscar Brand